Shu244/clouDL/clouDL_utils/user_files/README.md

 ## File Structure in VM

-The current working directory contains a `code` and `data` folder.
-The `code` folder contains your cloned repo while the `data` folder contains your uncompressed and extracted data and your access_token.
+The current working directory contains a `data` folder.
+The `data` folder contains your uncompressed and extracted data and your access_token if provided.